ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-6-1.md

-Chapter 6: Receiving Feedback as an Opportunity for Growth: Cultivating a Growth Mindset Around Feedback
+Cultivating a Growth Mindset Around Feedback
 ========================================================================================================

 Effective feedback is critical for driving performance and achieving organizational goals.
 In this chapter, we will explore the importance of cultivating a growth mindset around feedback.